Team-Evolve/Evolver/README.md

 ## Updates
 ### TODO
+- [ ] Add Visual Test with compute shader
+- [ ] Create Math library and test with Catch2
 - [ ] Look for Compute class
 - [ ] Buffer class is written but has to be looked anyway.
 ### DONE